 Often, it may mean something goes horribly wrong:

 A relationship ends.

 A desire is crushed.

 You’re left there standing, waiting, and paralyzed by hopelessness.
 You start to wonder…

 Does God know?

 Does God care?

-Every year around Easter I take some time to read through the different accounts of the crucifixion and resurrection in the Bible.
-It’s amazing how new things always jump out at me even after reading it so many times.
+Every year around Easter, I take some time to read through the different accounts of the crucifixion and resurrection in the Bible.
+It’s amazing how new things always jump out at me, even after reading it countless times.
 Look at this!

 Luke 23:44-49 It was about noon, and the whole land became dark until three o’clock in the afternoon, 45 because the sun did not shine.
 The curtain in the Temple was torn in two.
 46 Jesus cried out in a loud voice, “Father, I give you my life.”
 After Jesus said this, he died.

 47 When the army officer there saw what happened, he praised God, saying, “Surely this was a good man!”
 48 When all the people who had gathered there to watch saw what happened, they returned home, beating their chests because they were so sad.
 49 But those who were close friends of Jesus, including the women who had followed him from Galilee, stood at a distance and watched.